MaxMobile-ru/Requiem-RUS-Lang-Pack/README.md

-# Requiem-RUS-Lang-Pack-
+# Requiem-RUS-Lang-Pack
-Russian localization for Requiem and its addons.
+Russian localization for Requiem mod and its addons.